 The forms of organisation production takes are ideological vehicles to conceal illusory individual identity.
 This identity is projected into the illusory economic concept of value.
 A code establishes its interpretation.
 The bosses control part of this code, as we see in consumerism.
-The techwho is playing into a 'player' the living creator into a dead person who cheats themselves into believing they are alive.
+The technology of psychological warfare and total repression also gives its contribution to strengthening the idea that one is human on condition that one produces.